QBladeOcean/QBladeOceanDocs/docs/source/src/theory/hydrodynamics/me/me.rst

 .. _ME_modeling-considerations:

-Modeling Considerations for Morsion Elements
+Modeling Considerations for Morison Elements
 --------------------------------------------
 In QBlade, each cylindrical element can be divided into sub-elements to each of which the Morison forces are evaluated and applied at each time step.
 Setting the hydrodynamic coefficients to 0 effectively disables their contribution in the calculation of the Morison forces.
 This way, it possible to include for example the hydrodynamic drag only.